2025 Legislative Session Bill Summaries

 SF 277—Chronic Absenteeism Fixes: This bill aims to correct and fix some of the issues that have come up because of last year’s legislation aimed at addressing chronic absenteeism.

-First, it removes the requirement that schools send a letter by certified mail to parents or guardians when a child becomes chronically absent, instead requiring it to be sent by email, ordinary mail or delivered in person.
+The bill directs the Department of Education to develop model policy to provide county attorneys, which should ensure more consistent enforcement.
+It removes the requirement that schools send a letter by certified mail to parents or guardians when a child becomes chronically absent, instead requiring it to be sent by email, ordinary mail, or delivered in person.
 It adds exemptions to the chronic absenteeism policy, including for military service or attending a wedding or funeral.
 The bill also clarifies that the consequences for being chronically absent, including a school engagement meeting, will only be initiated if the absences are impacting a student’s academic achievement.

 IASB is registered in support of the bill.
 We know there are other fixes that might be required to improve the effectiveness of the new chronic absenteeism law, but this is a step in the right direction.
-The bill passed the Senate by a vote of 47-0.
+The bill passed the Senate by a vote of 47-0 and passed the House by a vote of 93-0.
+It will now be sent to Governor Reynolds for her consideration.

 SF 278—Robotics Organizations: This bill requires the Department of Education to provide resources to school districts to ensure their robotics clubs and organizations meet federal standards.
 This will allow those clubs to receive federal money to support their organization.